Templates

 • Supplier undertakings: the essential obligations relating to how the services are to be supplied and the supplier’s obligations in relation to its performance of the services are included;

 • Consumer protections: if the services are being provided to individual consumers, consumer protection laws in the UK require certain protections to be offered to consumers in contracts.
-This online terms for the supply of services template includes those protections where you select the option that the consumers can purchase the services via the website;
+These online terms for the supply of services template include those protections where you select the option that the consumers can purchase the services via the website;

 • Defective services: provisions can be included that set out what happens when the services are provided in a way that fails to comply with the terms and conditions;